0tickpulse/redstone_by_examples/contents/first_steps/signals.md

 ### Specification

-We want to create a system that will light up two Redstone lamps in the ceiling of a room when it is night time.
+We want to create a system that will light up two Redstone lamps in the ceiling of a room when it is nighttime.

 ![The lighting system during daytime](./media/signals/lighting_system_day.png)